frankhereford/advent-of-code-2025/README.md

 ## 🤖 AI

-AI is used in a limit fashion, detailed below.
+AI is used in a limited fashion, detailed below.
 These solutions are not intended for the leaderboard, nor are they even remotely able to get on the leaderboard even if they were.

 - Tab completion turn off
 - No AI used to develop the algorithm of the solution